What Are Thai Fish Sauce Chicken Wings?

 Why are my Thai fish sauce chicken wings not crispy?

 The oil was not hot enough, the wings were too wet going into the oil, or the pot was too crowded.
 All three produce the same result: wings that steam rather than fry.
-Check the oil temperature with a thermometer — 350°F before the first wing goes in.
+Check the oil temperature with a thermometer, 325 degrees for the first fry, 375 for the second.
 Pat the wings dry before frying.
 Cook in small batches and let the oil return to temperature between each one.

 Why do my wings taste too salty?

-The fish sauce was not balanced with enough marinating time — or too much fish sauce was used.
-Three tablespoons per pound of wings is the correct ratio.
-If the wings taste sharp and salty rather than deeply savory, the marinade may not have had enough time to penetrate and settle into the meat.
+The fish sauce was not balanced with enough marinating time.
 Overnight marinating produces a more evenly distributed, less sharp saltiness than a short marinade.
 A squeeze of fresh lime at the table also corrects a wing that has arrived slightly too salty.

 Can I bake Thai fish sauce chicken wings instead of frying?

-You can — baked wings produce a different texture.
-For the best baked result, pat the marinated wings completely dry, place on a wire rack over a baking sheet, and bake at 425°F for thirty-five to forty minutes, flipping once at halfway.
+You can.
+For the best baked result, pat the marinated wings completely dry, place on a wire rack over a baking sheet, and bake at 425 degrees Fahrenheit for thirty-five to forty minutes, flipping once at halfway.
 The skin will be crisp but not as deeply golden or as crackling as the fried version.
 Frying is what makes Peek Gai Tod what it is.
-Baking produces something close.
 The mat on the floor deserves the fried version.

 Can I use soy sauce instead of fish sauce?

-You can, but the dish will taste different — soy sauce produces a darker, less complex saltiness without the fermented depth that fish sauce carries.
-The resulting wing will be good but it will not be Peek Gai Tod.
+You can, but the dish will taste different.
+Soy sauce produces a darker, less complex saltiness without the fermented depth that fish sauce carries.
+The resulting wing will be good, but it will not be Peek Gai Tod.
 Fish sauce is the ingredient this dish is named for and built around.
-Use it if you have it.
-If you cannot use fish sauce for dietary reasons, a combination of soy sauce and a small amount of coconut aminos is the closest substitute.

 How long should I marinate Thai fish sauce chicken wings?

-One hour is the minimum.
-Overnight in the refrigerator is the best result — the fish sauce has time to penetrate fully and the flavor distributes evenly through the meat rather than sitting on the surface.
-If you are making these for a meal, put the wings in the marinade the night before and they are ready to fry whenever you want them the next day.
-The marinating requires no attention.
-It just requires time.
+Two hours is the minimum.
+Overnight in the refrigerator is the best result.
+If you are making these for a meal, put the wings in the marinade the night before and they are ready to fry the next day with no additional preparation.
+The longer marinade produces a deeper, more settled flavor.

 FLAVOR PROFILE